Mid-Cheshire line: History

 The CLC owned its own coaching stock but no locomotives (apart from four Sentinel steam railmotors).
 From the start of operations, motive power was provided by the MSLR and later the GCR, although locomotives and stock from the other CLC constituent companies could also be seen.
-This gave the Mid-Cheshire line a very "cosmopolitan" feel until well into the 1960s when older locomotives were replaced by British Railways (BR) standard designs.
+This gave the Mid-Cheshire line a very cosmopolitan feel until well into the 1960s when older locomotives were replaced by British Railways (BR) standard designs.

 Early passenger services were handled by MSLR/GCR class 12A (LNER class E3) 2-4-0 locomotives designed by Charles Sacre.
 These were replaced by John Robinson-built GCR class 11B (LNER class D9) 4-4-0, GCR class 11E (LNER class D10) 4-4-0 'Small Directors', GCR class 11F (LNER class D11) 4-4-0 'Large Directors' and GCR class 9K (LNER class C13) 4-4-2 tank locomotives.
 The 'Directors' and C13s lasted well into the nationalisation era and were eventually displaced by LMS and BR standard tank engines.
-Dieselisation of passenger services began in the early 1960s with class 108 and later class 101 diesel multiple units displacing the steam locomotives.
+Dieselisation of passenger services began in the early 1960s with Class 108 and later Class 101 diesel multiple units displacing the steam locomotives.

 The route was a very busy freight artery – especially the section between Greenbank and Deansgate Junction.
-The I.C.I. works at Winnington and Lostock attracted much traffic, in particular heavy trains consisting of custom-built bogie hoppers, which carried limestone from Derbyshire.
-These trains required banking between Northwich and Winnington works and were the preserve of LMS class 8F 2-8-0 locomotives, later BR class 40, class 47 and class 20 diesels.
-Other locomotives to be seen included LMS class 4F, GCR class 8K (LNER class O4) and class 9D (LNER class J10) steam locomotives.
-Shunting and trip working was carried out by GCR class 9F (LNER class N5) steam and BR class 08 diesel locomotives.
+The ICI works at Winnington and Lostock attracted much traffic, in particular heavy trains consisting of custom-built bogie hoppers, which carried limestone from Derbyshire.
+These trains required banking between Northwich and Winnington works and were the preserve of LMS Class 8F 2-8-0 locomotives, later BR Class 40, Class 47 and Class 20 diesels.
+Other locomotives to be seen included LMS Class 4F, GCR class 8K (LNER Class O4) and Class 9D (LNER Class J10) steam locomotives.
+Shunting and trip working was carried out by GCR Class 9F (LNER Class N5) steam and BR Class 08 diesel locomotives.